cryotools/GLOF-modeling/Workflow.md

 These layers usually have a higher resolution, improve near-wall flow behaviour and can be used to improve the accuracy of the model.
 However, due to the higher resolution, the compulational time will increase tremendously.

+#### 🗂️ snappyHexMeshDict - `geometry`
 `snappyHexMeshDict` gives you detailed control over each step.
-First, under `geometry`, you define the desired geometries, either by providing an STL file or by defining an area in the mesh:
+First, under `geometry`, you define the desired geometries, either by providing an STL file or by defining an area in the mesh.
+In this case, the domain is provided by the STL box, the valley is represented by the valley STL file, as is the lake by the lake STL.
+The area around the moraine dam has no related STL file and thus needs to be defined by a searchableBox.
+The parameters for this can be extracted from ParaView: After an initial run of `snappyHexMesh`, load the mesh into ParaView (as a surface with edges), identify the location of the moraine breach you want to receive a higher resolution and extract the edge coordinates by hovering on them with the "Hover Points" functionality activated.
 ```cpp
 geometry
 {